WordPress/data-liberation/submit-code/readme.md

 You need to answer yes to the following items:

-- My code contains a `readme.md` in the root directory?
+- My code contains a `readme.md` in the root directory:
   - The readme contains your plugin's name.
   - The readme explains how to use the tool.
   - The readme explains how to develop the tool.